 The Technology Development Center (TDC) is a major commitment by the energy pipeline industry to address the key issues that it faces to ensure the safety of the national and international pipeline system.
 Having a single location able to accumulate former in-service pipe materials with real-world pipeline features/flaws is invaluable to PRCI’s R&D Program and the industry, and provides a central point for hosting industry-sponsored training and workshops.

 The TDC is located over eight acres in Houston, Texas and includes a five acre state-of-the-art pull test facility, and over 20,000 sq. ft. workshop and test facility with an additional 9,000 sq. ft. of office and meeting space.
 It provides the industry with an independent third party site to fully understand the capabilities of current tools and to guide the development of the new technologies needed to push towards that goal.

 In July, PRCI broke ground on a new Technology Development Center (TDC)

-The construction and development effort has been spearheaded by the PRCI TDC Steering Committee made up of PRCI members and staff who have been heavily involved in TDC operations since its inception and understand the incredible opportunities and benefits the pipeline industry can reap from its utilization.
-PRCI would like to acknowledge the members of the Steering Committee for their dedication and support, as well as the PRCI member companies that have and continue to contribute samples and sponsor the TDC’s operations.
+The effort to locate the new site was spearheaded by the PRCI TDC Steering Committee made up of PRCI members and staff who were involved in TDC planning since its inception and understood the incredible opportunities and benefits the pipeline industry would reap from its utilization.